top of page

 1. How many students at Wonga Park Primary School do you think know about how Wonga Park got its name?

-3. Is it an overstatement to say Simon Wonga stands alongside Sir John Monash as the two greatest Victorians?
+3. Is it an overstatement to say Simon Wonga stands alongside Sir John Monash as the two greatest Victorians in the State’s history?

 AH 8.1